"The Expert Authority You Can Trust"

 effects are transitory and the colonies will begin to die within 3 days

-There are numerous studies over on the American Society of Microbiolgy website that have been performed on over 30 substrains of B laterosporus as an insecticide for mosquito's.
+There are numerous studies published in the American Society of Microbiology journals that have been performed on over 30 substrains of B. laterosporus as an insecticide for mosquito's.

 Just so you know, Chitinase activity is quite often found in the enzymes Cellulase and Hemicellulase.